pprp/Awesome-LLM-Prune/README.md

 7.LLM-Kick: Compressing LLMs: The Truth Is Rarely Pure and Never Simple ()

-8.RIA: Plug-and-Play: An Efficient Post-Training Pruning Method for Large Language Models ()
+8.RIA: Plug-and-Play: An Efficient Post-Training Pruning Method for Large Language Models (finished)

 9.The Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction ()